NetherWiki/nether/prototheism/index.md

 They also supply tools for biohacking such as custom DNA plasmids.

 ## Solar Doctrine
-The Solar Doctrine is an independent Prototheist group that originated from MLP-based imageboards in the aftermath of the popularization of the docs on 4chan's /x/ board.
+The Solar Doctrine is an independent Prototheist group that originated from MLP-based image boards in the aftermath of the popularization of the docs on 4chan's /x/ board.
-They place an emphasis on tulpamancy and developing other Prototheist teks.
+They place an emphasis on tulpamancy and developing other Prototheist Teks.

-# Prototheist teks
+# Prototheist Teks
 Prototheism is a religion based upon the knowledge gained through exploration of altered forms of consciousness.
-This exploration takes the form of 'teks', a pun on 'techniques', which are protocols for enter and exiting these altered states.
+This exploration takes the form of 'Teks', a pun on 'techniques', which are protocols for enter and exiting these altered states.
-These teks can take the form of 1000 year-old meditation instructions, such as various forms of vipassana.
+These Teks can take the form of 1000 year-old meditation instructions, such as various forms of vipassanā.
 But they're mostly modern techniques, developed through large-scale clinical testing to maximize results and combined with controlled dosages of specific psychoactive substances, known as catalysts.

 ## Lucid dreaming
 Lucid dreaming was Skyshale's initial foray into altered states.
 Prototheism has enjoyed regular popularity in lucid dreaming communities.
-Groups like the lucid dreaming subreddit benefit from research by Prototheist groups (like Vanilla) that seek to enhance community-developed luicd dreaming techniques like Wake-Back-To-Bed.
+Groups like the lucid dreaming subreddit benefit from research by Prototheist groups (like Vanilla) that seek to enhance community-developed lucid dreaming techniques like Wake-Back-To-Bed.

 # Criticism
 A major criticism of Prototheism is that the religion is not complete.